websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

 ## Get Account Roles from an Account

-You can list an account's account roles by executing the following cURL or Java command.
-Replace `1234` with your account's ID.
+You can list an Account's Account Roles by executing the following cURL or Java command.
+Replace `1234` with your Account's ID.

 ### AccountRoles_GET_FromAccount.sh